Months of QA, completed in hours with OwlityAI.

 Step 3: Trial and demo

-Several years ago, Forrester conducted research to find out how trials influence decision-making.
+Several years ago, Forrester conducted research to find out how trials influence decision-making, and this still applies when testing AI tools for testing in your CI/CD pipeline.
 Despite there being no reliable data as of 2024 (some sources state it’s a 70% improvement, but this is a lie), one thing is clear — trials bring about practical insights via tangible experience.
 As an option, request a demo.

 How to fathom key features out